pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Ignorance is never better than knowledge."
 --Enrico Fermi

+"Et meme si ce nest, pas vrai, faut croire a I'histoire ancienne."
+"And even if it is not true, you need to believe in ancient history."
+--Leo Ferre, as quoted by Pierre Briant in intro to *From Cyrus to Alexander*, as quoted by Dan Carlin in the *King of Kings* series of *Hardcore History*

 "What I can not create I do not understand.
 Kow how to solve every problem that has been solved."
 --Richard Feynman